 Addiction aside, there are also long-term effects of Vicodin use.
 The drug can produce a number of troubling side effects—nausea, headache, confusion, etc.—which quickly dissipate after the drug leaves the system.
 However, the long-term effects of Vicodin can impair the user’s overall health in several ways:

 - The high level of acetaminophen, the non-opioid in Vicodin, damages the liver.
 Over time, extended Vicodin use can lead to irreversible scarring, liver dysfunction, and eventual liver failure.

 - Vicodin also slows the respiratory reflex.
 This can cause respiratory infections and other serious lung problems.

-- Vicodin affects the gastrointestinal function.
+- Vicodin affects gastrointestinal function.
 The results can be chronic constipation, leading to other serious health conditions, including permanent damage to the intestinal tract.

-- Vicodin users experience difficulty in urinating, which can lead to infections in the urinary tract.
+- Vicodin users experience difficulty urinating, which can lead to infections in the urinary tract.
 Left untreated, urinary infections can progress to the kidneys.
 Kidney damage can be life-threatening.